Jared Firestone

-Jared Alec Firestone (Hebrew: ג’רד יוסף פיירסטון; born March 30, 1990) is an American-born Israeli skeleton racer and a Lawyer based in Florida.
+Jared Alec Firestone (Hebrew: ג’ארד יוסף פיירסטון; born March 30, 1990) is an American-born Israeli skeleton racer and a lawyer based in Florida.

 He represents Israel's national bobsleigh team.
+Firestone qualified to represent Israel in skeleton at the 2026 Winter Olympics, scheduled to be held in Milan and Cortina d'Ampezzo, Italy.

-In 2022, Firestone became the first ever Israeli to win gold in a Skeleton race and in March, 2025 became the first Israeli finalist on the IBSF World Championships.
-He has 8 podium finishes in IBSF races.
+In 2022, Firestone became the first Israeli to win gold in a skeleton race, and in March 2025 became the first Israeli finalist at the IBSF World Championships.
+He has eight podium finishes in IBSF competitions.

 Biography

 Firestone was born and raised in South Florida.
 He attended Scheck Hillel Community School.
 Firestone competed in track and field at Tulane University before earning a J.D. degree from the Benjamin N. Cardozo School of Law.
 In 2021, Firestone and Adam Edelman co-founded a non-profit organization, Advancing Jewish Athletics.
-Firestone is nicknamed the "The Jewish Jet".
+Firestone is nicknamed "The Jewish Jet".